 1. Use good quality tape- 3M 1” Blue Painter’s Tape

 3. Corners.
-I use the point of a utility knife blade pushing the tape down in the corners, and that knife point in the corner, will also allow you to tear the tape off exactly in that corner.
+I use the point of a utility knife blade pushing the tape down in the corners.
+The knife point in the corner, will also allow you to tear the tape off exactly in that corner.

 4. When caulking, try to have the position of the nozzle flat on the base instead of straddling the 90, or down on the tape.

 5. Don’t be afraid to fill the gap so the caulking is bulging out.
 Otherwise when you pull the tape, the caulking will pull out of the gap in some locations.

 6. If it's more comfortable for you to set the tape from left to right.
 For removal pull the tape in the opposite direction, from right to left.
 This way you’re not messing up any overlapped tape edges in the corners on the adjoining walls.